top resources prepare coding interview

 It doesn’t matter how many lines of code you’ve written or how elegant of a UI you can create.

-You have no chance to land the job because you’ve never seen or used a linked list before.
+You have no chance to land the job because you’ve never seen or used a linked list data structure before.

 You’re smart enough to code a solution to the linked list problem—if you could just slow down and think about it with a clear head, without the stress of the timer counting down.

-You failed—not because you’re unqualified for the job, but because you weren’t prepared for the coding interview.
+You failed—not because you’re unqualified for the job, but because you weren’t prepared for the coding test.

 If it’s your first time interviewing for developer jobs, the coding challenge can be a rude awakening.